chairfull/GodotFavoriteScenes/README.md

 # Favorite Scenes
 `v2.0`

-Creates a `Scenes` dropdown in the top menu bar, populated with scenes you've added to Favorites.
+Adds a `Scenes` dropdown for quickly loading & selecting scenes.

 ![](readme/preview.png)

+To add a scene to favorites:

+- Open the scene in editor.
+- Select `Scenes\Current scene...`.
-- `Right Click` on a scene.
+- Select a group.

-- Selected `Add to Favorites`.
+To remove a scene:

+- Open the scene in editor.
+- Select `Scenes\Current scene...\Remove from favorites`

 If it doesn't show up, either open `favorite_scenes.gd` and hit save, or reload the project.